Lena Kloock & Andrea Arensmann

 Metabolic Costs in Myonardo

-Validation of metabolic cost calculation from kinematic data
+Calculation of metabolic cost from kinematic data and the influence of titin

 When interested in the metabolic cost of certain activities, researchers normally have to conduct spirometric measurement.
 These always need to be measured over several minutes, while the person is already in steady-state, and only give the metabolic costs of the full body.
 However, it is also interesting to investigate the metabolic cost of individual, for instance for sports or rehabilitation purposes.
 For that, models have been developed that approximate the metabolic cost of individual muscles using input parameters like muscle activation, maximum force, current force, fiber type, and more.
 These parameters can mostly be obtained via inverse dynamics calculations from kinematic measurements.
 However, those are validated for simple human models with only few muscles.

-The aim of this project is, therefore, to combine the calculation methods of these various models so we can implement and validate them in the musculoskeletal model Myonardo, which includes a far greater number of muscles.
+The aim of this project is, therefore, to combine the calculation methods of these various models so we can implement and validate them in the musculoskeletal model of the CMS, which includes a far greater number of muscles.

 Project Leader: Lena Kloock